anjalikumawat2002/anjalikumawat2002/README.md

 - 👯 I’m looking to collaborate on **projects.**

-- 📝 I regularly write articles on [https://dev.to/anjalikumawat2002](https://dev.to/anjalikumawat2002)
+- 📝 I regularly write articles on [https://dev.to/anjalikumawat2002](https://dev.to/anjalikumawat2002) and [https://medium.com/@anjali2002kumawat](https://medium.com/@anjali2002kumawat)